tuxnam/ML-ICL-Capstone-FinalProject/README.md

 The project consist of:
 - This README file introducing the project (README.md)
-- A model card descibing the models used in more details (ModelCard.md)
+- A model card descibing the models used in more details (model_card.md)
+- A more detailed analysis of the dataset (data_sheet.md)
 - A set of Jupyter Notebooks with the actual code:
   - DataAnalysis-Cleaning.ipynb - The first notebook, used for data analysis and cleansing
   - SVM-Model.ipynb - The first model, support vector machines